ufal/npfl138/exam/questions.md

 - Why the usual dropout cannot be used on recurrent state?
 Describe how the problem can be alleviated with variational dropout.
 [5]

-- Describe layer normalization including all its parameters, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
+- Describe Layer Normalization including all its parameters, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
 [5]